 Crohn’s disease has no particular cure, and the current treatment strategies aim to control complications and relieve symptoms.
 They could also help meet a child’s nutritional requirements for adequate growth and development.

 Read this post to know about the causes, risk factors, symptoms, complications, dietary modifications, and treatment for Crohn’s disease in children.

 Causes Of Crohn’s Disease

 The exact cause of Crohn’s disease is not yet known.
 It may occur due to changes in genetic or immunity factors.
 Stress and dietary factors were thought to cause this disease in earlier times.
 However, new studies indicate that these factors may aggravate the condition but not cause it (1).

 The genetic link of Crohn’s disease is suspected since some children may have a positive family history.
-However, this cannot be confirmed since all may not have an affected family member or relatives.
+However, this cannot be confirmed since all may not have an affected family member or relative.